Syllabus

 Classroom community

-This is a brand-new offering of a course, in a subject that hasn’t been taught in the department for several years.
-As we roll out brand-new assignments and brand-new lectures, there might be some hiccups along the way.
+I aim to improve my courses every semester, which means that assignments/lectures/activites are always changing.
+Quizzes are new this semester.
+For three of the assignments (and potentially the final project), we’re using a cutting-edge simulator used by researchers in academia and industry, and I’m still figuring out the right way to introduce such a large tool in a classroom setting.
+There might be some hiccups along the way as the course evolves.
 My intention is to build trust with you so that we can communicate about these hiccups and smooth them out.
 As such, I will actively be asking for and following up on your feedback about the course (with the intent of demonstrating to you that your feedback is valuable).
 The policies in this document are subject to change based on our discussions, and will be communicated clearly ahead of time.
 As a group, you, the TAs, and I will have continued discussions about the trajectory of the course and the community we want to build in class.

 “Computer Systems” is a loaded term which might evoke (positive, negative, or neutral) feelings based on your past experiences or what you’ve heard your peers say about the area.
 The TAs and I believe that anyone with an interest in CS belongs in a systems course and can succeed.
 One of the overarching goals of building this course is to find a balance between challenging you by putting you in that sweet spot of slight discomfort where learning happens, and not discouraging you.
 The course staff’s role is to provide you with constructive feedback and encouragement and respond to your feedback in a productive manner.
 Your own role is to believe in your capabilities, and to create a welcoming environment for the other students in the class.
 In particular, if you have prior experience in the topic or if you find yourself catching on with the material quickly, be mindful to lift up the students around you.
 Casual statements about how simple an assignment or topic is are not productive, and can negatively impact others’ learning.